What does business auto insurance cover?

 - Liability – though basic collision coverage will offer some liability protection, you may purchase additional or higher levels of this to cover expenses for your own vehicle, others involved in the incident, and items that may be damaged in a crash

-- Medical payments – In the case of a crash, medical coverage can be applied to your business’s driver as well as passengers and drivers of other vehicles and bystanders or pedestrians who may be injured
+- Medical payments – In the case of a crash, medical coverage can be applied to your business’s driver and any passengers who may be injured in an accident regardless of fault

 - Coverage for employees – If your employees use their own cars for business, their personal insurance may not provide the full range of coverage needed for business use